Dissipating quartets of excitations in a superconducting circuit: Discussions

 \subsection{Parameter regime}

-{ As discussed in this paper introduction, the memory and buffer phase fluctuations across the ATS should be large in order for the rate of the activated four-to-one photon exchange to be significant.
-However, the memory phase fluctuations cannot be chosen arbitrarily large when stabilizing four-legged cats~\cite{supmat}.
+As discussed in this paper introduction, the memory and buffer phase fluctuations across the ATS should be large in order for the rate of the activated four-to-one photon exchange to be significant.
+However, as detailed in Sec.~\ref{sec:targetparams}, the memory phase fluctuations cannot be chosen arbitrarily large when stabilizing four-legged cats.
 Indeed, for a pump $\epsilon(t)=\xi e^{i(4 \omega_a - \omega_b)t} + \mathrm{c.c}.$ resonant with the four-to-one photon transition, the RWA yields corrections to the exchange interaction stemming from high-order terms in the ATS \textit{sine} Hamiltonian (see Eq.~\eqref{eq:HATS}):

 In this expression, $:\_:$ denotes the normal ordering of an operator, $g_4=2 \frac{E_J}{\hbar 4!} \xi e^{-(\varphi^{{ZPF}^2}_a+\varphi^{{ZPF}^2}_b)/2}\varphi^{{ZPF}^4}_a \varphi^{ZPF}_b $ and $P_a$ and $P_b$ are polynomials boiling down to unit factors if the SQUID potential is truncated to leading order.
-These corrections yield a state-dependent four-to-one photon exchange rate which can result in instabilities when stabilizing a cat with size $\alpha \gtrsim 1/\varphi_a^{ZPF}$~\cite{supmat,rojkov2024stabilization}.
-We note that this effect also arises for two-legged cats, and is one of the limiting factors to their stabilization rate~\footnote{Large dissipation rates are desired for fast adiabatic control of the cat state~\cite{guillaud2019repetition} but are not needed to achieve macroscopic bit-flip times~\cite{berdou2023one}.}.
-On the upside, it was recently proposed to leverage the same effect to increase the number of attractors in phase-space---thus stabilizing higher-dimension cat codes---or to stabilize more complex rotation-symmetric codes with advantageous error-correcting capabilities~\cite{rojkov2024stabilization}.}\\
+These corrections yield a state-dependent four-to-one photon exchange rate which can result in instabilities when stabilizing a cat with size $\alpha \gtrsim 1/\varphi_a^{ZPF}$~\cite{rojkov2024stabilization}.
+We note that this effect also arises for two-legged cats, and is one of the limiting factors to their stabilization rate~\cite{note7}.
+On the upside, it was recently proposed to leverage the same effect to increase the number of attractors in phase-space---thus stabilizing higher-dimension cat codes---or to stabilize more complex rotation-symmetric codes with advantageous error-correcting capabilities~\cite{rojkov2024stabilization}.\\